UNINETTSigma2/documentation/slurm/slurm_introduction.md

 ## "bigmem" Job

-Must specify cpus and memory.
-Gets cpus and memory exclusively, but shares nodes.
+For bigmem jobs (`--partition=bigmem`), cpus and memory must be specified.
+A bigmem job gets cpus and memory exclusively, but shares nodes.

     #SBATCH --account=nn9999k --partition=bigmem